 This is why tapping works in so well with intuitive eating principles.
 Journalist Sarah Watts wrote about how tapping cured her sugar addiction.
 At first she didn’t eat sugar for two whole months.
 But when she started again she found she was eating it in a very different way.
 She was able to mindfully eat and enjoy sugary foods, but ate much less and felt in control when she did.
 She tapped herself into the intuitive eating happy place 🙂

 Sarah’s results are actually quite typical.
 Ronna was one of around 600 participants in our Tapping for Weight Management Online Program worldwide clinical trial2 and said:

 This is why, as well as being the only program where Peta (who is the world leading expert) herself takes you through the tapping technique, our program is also the only one to combine intuitive eating principles with tapping.
 We combine a therapy that works faster than the psychological gold standard, with an approach that works better than dieting.
 The program allows you to experience results like the brain-scan participants, Sarah, Ronna and thousands of others like them!

-I’ll be back soon to let you know about the improvements we’ve been making to our online program ready for the July 1 start date, but by now you know everything you need to know, so why not take the dive and start experience the benefits yourself?
-Here’s my special discount code if you need something to help you over the line!
+By now you know everything you need to know, so why not join our online program and start to experience the benefits yourself?
+Here’s my special discount code to help you over the line!